Registration

 Inventory

-Where Matthew Anthony Estate Agency manage the property an Inventory will be prepared listing the contents and the overall condition of the property.
-The tenant will be handed two copies (one to be retained) of the Inventory with the keys to the property at the commencement of the tenancy.
-The inventory and associated comments should be checked carefully and adjustments made where necessary.
-The checked inventory must be returned to The Matthew Anthony Estate Agency within seven days of the commencement of the tenancy.
+An Inventory will be prepared listing the contents and the overall condition of the property. you will be emailed a copy of the Inventory at the start of the tenancy.
+The inventory should be checked carefully, and adjustments made where necessary.
+Any amendments or additions to the inventory including supporting photos, returned to us within seven days of the commencement of the tenancy will be reviewed and taken in to account when you move out..

 Utility Payments